-10.0 Minimum Points Requirement (Competitive Round Tax Credits): To be eligible for tax credits from the State's volume cap under Minnesota Housing's QAP, a developer must demonstrate that the project is eligible for no less than 30 points in the "Self-Scoring Worksheet."
+10.0 Minimum Points Requirement (Competitive Round Tax Credits): To be eligible for tax credits from the state's volume cap under Minnesota Housing's QAP, a developer must demonstrate that the project is eligible for no less than 70 points in the Self-Scoring Worksheet.
+This excludes projects funded through the Rural Development/Small Projects Set-Aside, which must be eligible for no less than 30 points.

-Minnesota Housing reserves the right to reject applications not meeting its project selection requirements as contained in the "Housing Tax Credit Program Procedural Manual," or to revise proposal features, and associated scoring, to ensure the project meets the requirements.
+Minnesota Housing reserves the right to reject applications not meeting its project selection requirements, as contained in the Housing Tax Credit Program Procedural Manual, or to revise proposal features and associated scoring to ensure the project meets the requirements.